KiCad 6 Guide series

 Now that you've installed KiCad, you can begin familiarizing yourself with it by looking at one of the examples included with it, as described in this article.

-Examining the demo project will teach you about KiCad apps like Eeschema and Pcbnew.
+Examining the demo project will teach you about KiCad apps like the schematic editor and the layout editor.

 Introduction to a KiCad demo project

-Now that you have installed your instance of KiCad let's start your familiarization with it by looking at one of the examples that come with it.
+Now that you have installed your instance of KiCad let's start familiarising yourself with it by looking at one example that comes with it.
 Browse to the KiCad demos folder, and download the one titled 'pic_programmer' (Figure 1.5.1).
 You can also download the entire “demos” folder if you wish.

 Double-click on the 'kicad_pro' (project) file.
 The main KiCad window will appear.
-This window is the launchpad for the other KiCad apps, like Eeschema (the schematic editor) and Pcbnew (the layout editor).
+This window is the launchpad for the other KiCad apps, such as the schematic editor and the layout editor.
 You can see the main KiCad window in Figure 1.5.2.

 Let's explore the schematic of this demo project.
-The main KiCad window shows the project files in the left pane, the various app buttons in the top-right pane, and various status messages in the bottom right pane.
+The main KiCad window shows the project files in the left pane, the various app buttons in the top-right pane, and various status messages in the bottom-right pane.
 In the right pane, click on the Schematic Editor button.
-This button will start the Eeschema application, the schematic layout editor.
+This button will start the schematic editor application, the schematic layout editor.
 You should see the editor as in the example in Figure 1.5.3.

-There is a rectangular symbol on the right side of the schematic with the title 'pic_sockets' (Figure 1.5.4).
+A rectangular symbol is on the schematic's right side with the title 'pic_sockets' (Figure 1.5.4).

-This symbol links to another sheet, which contains additional symbols that are part of the same schematic.
+This symbol links to another sheet containing additional symbols that are part of the same schematic.
 It looks like the example in Figure 1.5.5.

 KiCad's schematics can span over multiple sheets.
 Add more if your schematic is too large to fit in one sheet comfortably (you will learn how to do this in the KiCad Like a Pro 3e course or eBook).